QubesOS/qubes-doc/customization/bind-dirs.md

 binds=( "${binds[@]/'/var/lib/tor'}" )
 ~~~

-(Editing `/usr/lib/qubes-bind-dirs.d/40_qubes-whonix.conf` directly is not recommended, since such changes get lost when that file is changed in the package on upgrades.)
+(Editing `/usr/lib/qubes-bind-dirs.d/40_qubes-whonix.conf` directly is strongly discouraged, since such changes get lost when that file is changed in the package on upgrades.)

 ## Discussion ##